 - You are accepted and enrolled full-time or part-time in a post-secondary institution in Manitoba (Eligible Institutions); and

-- If you have already applied, or are receiving support from the Canada Emergency Response Benefit (CERB) or Employment Insurance (EI) or the Canada Emergency Student Benefit (CESB), you are not eligible to apply for the MMF ESAP.
+- If you have already applied or are receiving support from the Canada Emergency Response Benefit (CERB), Employment Insurance (EI), or the Canada Emergency Student Benefit (CESB), you are not eligible to apply for the MMF ESAP.

 - If you are able to work, you must be actively looking for work to be eligible to receive the above CESB.
 If you cannot find work due to COVID-19, you can apply for the MMF Emergency Student Assistance Program (MMF ESAP)

 HOW to APPLY